Building Trust, Connections and Relationships

 Nonprofits and governments can reduce their own costs, improve services provided to constituents, and return greater value to taxpayers by creating government-nonprofit task forces to develop and implement recommendations to reform contracting practices and procedures.
 That is the key finding of a new report of the National Council of Nonprofits, which conducted an extensive analysis of joint task forces in nine states charged with rooting out waste while maintaining and even enhancing accountability.

-The report, Partnering for Impact: Government-Nonprofit Contracting Task Forces Produce Results for Taxpayers, provides a first ever how-to guide for nonprofits, working with their State Associations, wanting to streamline the government-nonprofit contracting process.
-It also provides practical guides for building collaborative relationships with government officials and offers details on the most frequently cited solutions that task forces recommend to improve the contracting process.
+The report provides a how-to guide for nonprofits, working with their State Associations, who want to streamline the government-nonprofit contracting process.
+It also provides practical guides for building collaborative relationships with government officials.